 Last but not least – remember, it’s why we (The Hospital Doulas!) exist!

 We believe it’s VITAL to be prepared for the routine care that is awaiting you in your hospital birth.
 Proper preparation is KEY!
 Knowing the ins and outs of the hospital birthing system and learning simple strategies for navigating the system without confrontation or stress.
 And we have all of the tools and information you need.
-Whether you take our prenatal masterclass or our one hour condensed private online prenatal session, you’ll come away feeling more prepared and empowered for birth!
+Consider enrolling in our prenatal masterclass and you’ll come away feeling more prepared and empowered for birth!

 Who We Are: Online Childbirth Class Instructors and Hospital Doulas